 With homes getting smaller and smaller, it's no surprise that this clever space-saving trick became a bathroom staple in 2016.
 This trend was especially popular in weathered brass and black finishes.

 Rounded vanities, lacquered wood finishes, and deeply veined colored marbles made their way into bathrooms everywhere, proving that Art Deco is, in fact, making a comeback.
 Another noteworthy Deco staple we saw a lot this year: terrazzo.

 We've all had a love affair with traditional subway tiles for years, but this year we saw a different type of subway tile emerge: the square tile with dark grout.
 Popular in Scandinavian designs, it made its way into bathrooms everywhere, like in this Brooklyn townhouse.

 The bathroom may not have been the place where to traditionally place your statement modern chairs, but 2016 forced us to reconsider.
 Why not have statement furniture to appoint our most lavish bath sessions?

 Blame it on the impending extinction of Carrara marble or the rise of edgier designs, but black marble definitely started replacing its white counterpart in 2016, and we're only going to see more of it in coming months.

 And the award goes to… Aésop bath products, for seeping into every single bathroom counter last year.
 It seems as though everyone wants to get that boutique hotel feel, and why shouldn't we?
 It's the little luxuries that make life more enjoyable (and Instagrammable).

-Whether clawfoot or soaking, freestanding tubs blew up our Instagram stats last year as one of the most beloved trend for 2016.
+Whether clawfoot or soaking, freestanding tubs blew up our Instagram stats as one of the most beloved trends.
 It seems showering in bathtubs is no longer a thing—but finding the space for both a tub and shower is a luxury not readily available to all.
 One can only dream.